-Another contrast is that, in dogs, the bone discomfort is so intense they tend to become lame, Whereas, in kids, they aren't affected during the day and are perfectly fine to run around, but succumb to the pain at night when they are resting.
+Another contrast is that, in dogs, the bone discomfort is so intense they tend to become lame.
+In kids, they aren't affected during the day and are perfectly fine to run around, but succumb to the pain at night when they are resting.

-Indeed, the very cause of the problem is different.
-It's now thought that growing pains in children are down to over-activity during the day causing muscular cramps at night.
+The very cause of the problem is different.
+It's now thought that growing pains in children are down to over-activity during the day, causing muscular cramps at night.
 But in dogs, the cause remains a bit of a mystery, although there does seem to be a genetic tendency to develop this problem.

 The owner learns to dose the dog with meloxicam when he limps, and was pleased to find that he needed to give medication less and less as the dog grew up.